JMax45/picscout/README.md

 [![codecov](https://codecov.io/gh/JMax45/picscout/branch/master/graph/badge.svg?token=6HK7W42XCV)](https://codecov.io/gh/JMax45/picscout)

 PicScout is an NPM module that allows you to search for images using Google Image Search.
-It provides the same functionality as [g-i-s](https://github.com/jimkang/g-i-s) by Jim Kang, in fact the starting code is from his module.
+It provides the same functionality as [g-i-s](https://github.com/jimkang/g-i-s) by Jim Kang, in fact the starting code is from their module.

 ## Installation